AnangoPrabhat/Tube-Graph/README.md

 This project provides a web application that allows users to find a fast route between two stations on the London Underground.
 By entering a start and end station, users can visualise the route on an interactive map along with a journey summary.

+Please note, this code is not intended for actual journey planning; the information provided is a way to visualise the London Underground System as a graph, and is not as accurate as other tools such as Google Maps.

+This project is in no way affiliated with Transport for London.

 ## Features

 - **Route Visualisation**: Display the shortest path on a map using Folium.